PyPSA/PyPSA/doc/components.rst

 Bus
 =======

-Fundamental electrical node of system.
+The bus is the fundamental node of the network.